alanmcilwaine/welly-transport/UsabilityPlan/Usability Testing Plan.md

  - Please describe any times you were lost during this task in the feedback survey.

 **Task 2: Route Planner page**
  - Navigate to the Route Planner page with the button labelled “Plan”.
-Press “From” and choose a Result.
-Then press “Destination” and choose a Result.
-Next, click a result to highlight it on the map.
-Try it again with a different one as well.
-Save a result as a Favourite with the star icon.
+Set a starting point and then an ending point.
+Highlight a result on the map.
+Try to save a result as a Favourite.
  - Navigate back to the starting page for the Route Planner.
-This time, press “Destination” instead of “From” and then choose a Result.
-Check that the starting location was auto-completed.
+Search with only a ending point and check the results.
  - Please describe any times you were lost during this task in the feedback survey.

 **Task 3: Services page**
- - Navigate to the Services page with the button labelled “Services”.
+ - Navigate to the Services page.
 Search for the bus stops and then go to a bus timetable.
 Then go back and do the same for the train stations and then go to a train timetable.
 Then go back and use a favourited or suggested service to shortcut to its timetable.
  - Please describe any times you were lost during this task in the feedback survey.

 **Task 4: Alerts page**
- - Navigate to the Alerts page with the button labelled “Alerts”.
-Take a look around the page.
+ - Navigate to the Alerts page.
+Find an alert for the Hutt Valley line.
+If you wanted to view alerts more easily, what could you do to the home page?
  - Please describe any times you were lost during this task in the feedback survey.

 **Task 5: Settings page**
+ - Where would you try to find help in this prototype?
- - Navigate to the Settings page with the icon in the shape of a cog.
+ - Navigate to the Settings page.
 Take a look at each menu within this page.
 Change some settings for each menu.
 Consider the settings that would be best for you.
  - Please describe any times you were lost during this task in the feedback survey.